Today’s Hours:

 Can I borrow DVDs?

 Yes, videos on DVD and Blu-Ray discs will circulate for one week.
-The Terrell Main Library checks out external DVD and Blu-ray drives that connect to most laptops at the circulation desk.
+The Terrell Main Library checks out external DVD and Blu-ray drives, dongles to convert from USB-A to USB-C or HDMI, and headphones that connect to most laptops at the circulation desk.

 Permalink